Construction Best Practices

 5. Empathize, Adapt & Overcome

-In the military, soldiers are taught to improvise, adapt and overcome because, as German military strategist Helmuth von Moltke once said, “No battle plan survives contact with the enemy.”
-Essentially, military leaders know that no plan is perfect.
-Since project plans are not a life safety issue, the fifth habit borrows from military expertise.
-Essentially, best-in-class contractors empathize, adapt and overcome, especially when it comes to technology-driven process implementation.
+Best-in-class contractors empathize, adapt and overcome, especially when it comes to technology-driven process implementation.
 A best-in-class contractor realizes that the best solution to improve productivity, streamline processes and drive efficiency is going to require some adjustment once it makes it into the field.
-Therefore, these leaders listen; they ask stakeholders what they need to make their jobs easier and where are the bottlenecks that slow processes.
+Therefore, these leaders listen; they ask stakeholders what they need to make their jobs easier and where the bottlenecks that slow processes are.
 They talk to adjacent stakeholders, including those in accounting and finance, as well as architects, engineers, subcontractors, and owners.

 In summary, best-in-class owners seek first to understand before being understood—a fundamental tenet of active listening.